Enosis: Ionian Islands

+A few years later Greek nationalist groups started to form.
+Although their energy in the early years was directed to supporting their fellow Greek revolutionaries in the revolution against the Ottoman Empire, they switched their focus to enosis with Greece following their independence.
+The pro-enosis Party of Radicals (Greek: Κόμμα των Ριζοσπαστών) was founded in 1848.
+In September 1848 there were skirmishes with the British garrison in Argostoli and Lixouri on Kefalonia, which led to a certain level relaxation in the enforcement of the protectorate's laws, and freedom of the press.
+The island's populace did not hide their growing demands for enosis, and newspapers on the islands frequently published articles criticising British policies in the protectorate.
+On 15 August in 1849, another rebellion broke out, which was quashed by Henry George Ward, who temporarily imposed martial law.
+On 26 November 1850, the Radical MP John Detoratos Typaldos proposed in the Ionian parliament a resolution for the enosis of the Ionian Islands with Greece, which was signed by Gerasimos Livadas, Nadalis Domeneginis, George Typaldos, Frangiskos Domeneginis, Ilias Zervos Iakovatos, Iosif Momferatos, Telemachus Paizis, Ioannis Typaldos, Aggelos Sigouros-Dessyllas, Christodoulos Tofanis.
+In 1862, the party split into two factions, the "United Radical Party" and the "Real Radical Party".
+During the period of British rule, William Ewart Gladstone visited the islands and recommended their unification with Greece, to the chagrin of the British government.
+On 29 March 1864, representatives of Great Britain, Greece, France, and Russia signed the Treaty of London, pledging the transfer of sovereignty to Greece upon ratification; this was meant to bolster the reign of the newly installed King George I of Greece.
+Thus, on 28 May, by proclamation of the Lord High Commissioner, the Ionian Islands were united with Greece.

+Thessaly

 Thessaly remained under Ottoman control after the formation of the Kingdom of Greece.
 Although parts of the territory had participated in the initial uprisings in the Greek War of Independence in 1821, the revolts had been swiftly crushed.
 During the Russo-Turkish War of 1877–78, Greece remained neutral as a result of assurances by the great powers that her territorial claims on the Ottoman Empire would be considered after the war.
 In 1881, Greece and the Ottoman Empire signed the Convention of Constantinople, which created a new Greco-Turkish border that Incorporated most of Thessaly into Greece.

+Crete

 Crete rebelled against Ottoman rule during the Cretan Revolt of 1866-69 and used the motto "Crete, Enosis, Freedom or Death".
 The Cretan State was established after the intervention of the Great Powers, and Cretan union with Greece occurred de facto in 1908 and de jure in 1913 by the Treaty of Bucharest.